UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 **Question**

-Which species of penguin tend to have lower culmen depths?
+Which species of penguin tend to have shallower culmen depths?

 <choice id="1" >
 <opt text="Chinstrap">